-Often model are linear or one-sided, focusing on strategies, goals, timelines, metrics, and accountability.
+Often models are linear or one-sided, focusing solely on strategies, goals, timelines, and metrics.
 These efforts don’t recognize the messiness and complexity of the local challenges, so they often are ineffective and, sometimes, even backfire.
 This can leave communities frustrated and discouraged.

 Centering community voice is an approach to addressing challenges and efforts to change complex systems for every member of the community.
 This system of design combines human-centered design with complex systems theory, and best practices: